olebole/irafdoc/doc/language.prcache.rst

   </p>
   <p>
   Here, 07 is the process slot number as required by <i>flprcache</i> to disconnect the process.
-The name <tt>"lyra"</tt> is the name of the node in the local network on which the process is executing; this is not normally the local node.
+The name <span style="font-family: monospace;">"lyra"</span> is the name of the node in the local network on which the process is executing; this is not normally the local node.
 In the example, 17763 (hex 4563X) is the process number (pid) of the executable.
 H indicates that the task is hibernating,